Attraction of the Week: Lynx Lake in Central Arizona

 Prescott is home to 4 lakes: Willow, Watson, Goldwater, and Lynx.
 All of these lakes are great for kayaking, canoeing, fishing, and picnicking.

-Boating, fishing, camping,hiking, and picnicking are all popular summer pastimes.
+Boating, fishing, camping, hiking, and picnicking are all popular summer pastimes.
 Unfortunately, swimming is prohibited.

 Wildlife watching and bird watching are popular here.
 You may see a javelina or mountain lion early in the morning and possibly even a bald eagle.
 You will also see warning signs for black bears which call the area home, although I have yet to see a black bear in Prescott or anywhere else in Northern Arizona.

 If you have a bit of extra time and would like to extend your trip longer than a day, camping is a great option.
-39 camp sites are available from April-October.
+39 campsites are available from April-October.

 After all your fun outdoor recreation, you can treat yourself to a German inspired meal at the Lynx Lake Cafe, which overlooks the lake.
 Try out the German pancakes if visiting during breakfast hours.
-Highlights of the week include an all you can eat fish fry on Fridays and German dinner specials on Saturday night.
+Highlights of the week include an all-you-can-eat fish fry on Fridays and German dinner specials on Saturday night.

-Lynx Lake is a great escape for those who want a day away from the heat of areas like Phoenix and Tucson.
+Lynx Lake is a great escape for those who seek a day away from the summer heat of areas like Phoenix and Tucson.
 The vibe is quite unusual for Arizona: cooler summer temperatures, lots of pretty pine trees, and a beautiful lake.
 It’s worth the drive to be able to enjoy some summer recreation without sweltering.
 Despite the popularity (over 125,000 visitors annually), the lake does not feel all that crowded and if you can get out on a weekday, it will be an even more peaceful experience.

 Lynx Lake is located at: Lynx Lake Store Rd, Prescott, AZ 86301.
 The parking fee is $5 or use your annual National Parks Pass.
 Wednesdays are free days.
 In addition, those entering by foot or bike are free.